Welcome to Stable Fold Surgery

 A massive thank you to all the Westhoughton patients, staff and volunteers.

-To be eligible for your covid booster you must be at least 6 months (182 days) since your second immunisation.
+To be eligible for your covid booster you should be at least 3 months (91 days) since your second immunisation.
 If you have not had your flu jab we will co-administer this for maximum protection.

-All patients will be given Pfizer as a booster- regardless of which vaccine you had for the original doses.
+All patients will be given Pfizer or Moderna as a booster- regardless of which vaccine you had for the original doses.

-Our next step is to run a search on our patients who will be coming up to being eligible for their booster and we will text them with a link to make an appointment.
-If there is no mobile number available we will attempt to proactively contact the patient by phone.
+We continue to run searches on our patients who will be coming up to being eligible for their booster and we will text them with a link to make an appointment.
+If there is no mobile number available we will attempt to proactively contact patients by phone.

-If you have a mobile and don’t have access to the internet on your phone and have not received a phone call (and you are >6months) then you can TEXT your INITIALS and DOB to our hotline number and we will get back to you (may be a private number)
+If you have a mobile and don’t have access to the internet on your phone and have not received a phone call (and you are >3months) then you can TEXT “Booster” your INITIALS and DATE OF BIRTH to our hotline number 07587 554149 and we will get back to you (may be a private number).